fatimakqq/firstResponse-t10/README.md

 ### To run on your iOS mobile device or mobile emulator, open a second terminal:

+npm run build

-npx cap sync
+npx cap sync ios

+npx cap copy ios

 cd ios/App

 pod install (for first time)

-open App.xcworkspace
+open App.xcworkspace or npx cap open ios

 This will open the app in Xcode, allowing you to connect your device and run the app on iOS.
-Keep in mind iOS devices require connection to XCode on a Mac to run.
-Please ensure you have these tools installed and ready.

 ### Running an app on a phone or emulator:
 At this stage, the project will automatically open on Xcode.
 Select a device from the top left menu.
 We recommend iPhone 12 emulator, but any emulator should do.